pedro-teles-fonseca/BDA-warwick-2019/README.md

 install.packages("tidyverse", dependencies = TRUE)
 ```

 The Hmisc is necessairy to export R tables in TeX format and the tidyverse package is only used in the plots.r script to make graphs.

 ## Instructions

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+### Data

+The raw data is in the *raw-data.xls* file, stored in the *data* folder.
+The data that is read by the R scripts is stored in the *data.txt* file in the same folder.

+### Scripts

+We provide a self-contained R studio project.
+For a smooth replicability of the poster's results, the *bda-poster-warwick.Rproj* file should be run beforehand.

 ## Built With